-The MESSY/MXLMXL/MESSy SameIC and MXLCH simulations where performed with identical initial conditions as listed in Table B1.
-In the MXL/MESSy SameIC run we overestimate NO , NO_2 and isoprene and underestimate O_3 , HO_2 and $\mathrm{H}2\mathrm{O}2$.
-However, these results are influenced by the surface fluxes (emission and deposition) and the mixing ratios in the FT of several species.
-Since these were not measured, this gives us some degrees of freedom to adjust them, within realistic bounds, to obtain an improved fit of MXL/MESSy with the observations.
+The MXL/MESSy SameIC and MXLCH simulations were performed with identical initial conditions as listed in Table A2.
+In the MXL/MESSy SameIC run we overestimate NO, NO2 and isoprene, and underestimate O3, HO2 and H2O2.
+However, these results are influenced by the surface fluxes (emission and deposition) and the mixing ratios in the